What to Know About Perimenopause—the Menopause Transition

 For many women, the transition to menopause often begins in their early 40s.
-Called "perimenopause," or the "menopause transition," this life stage is defined by physical, emotional and psychological changes.
-You will know you've reached menopause when you haven't had a menstrual period for 12 consecutive months.
+Called "perimenopause," or the "menopause transition," this life stage is defined by physical, emotional, and psychological changes.
+You'll know you've reached menopause when you haven't had a menstrual period for 12 consecutive months.

-But in the meantime, you may start to experience many of the symptoms women associate with menopause.
+In the years leading up to it, you may start to experience many of the symptoms women associate with menopause.
 As your body's hormone levels decrease, you may notice these changes:

-- Menstrual periods that are heavier or lighter, shorter or longer than you're used to
+- Menstrual periods that are heavier or lighter, or shorter or longer than you're used to

 - One or more missed menstrual periods followed by a regular period